muh-imran/muh-imran.github.io/_pages/about.md

 My research interests lie in computational algebra & number theory, and their applications in computer science.
 Currently, I am working on:
 * Quantum algorithms, especially for some variants of the hidden subgroup problem (HSP);
 * HSP-based cryptanalysis for post-quantum cryptography, especially for isogeny-based cryptography;
-* Quantum cryptography: multi-party quantum computation;
+* Quantum cryptography, especially multi-party quantum computation;
 * Computational algebra.